 Resident in Switzerland, multilingual Elena Schwarz was recently the subject of a documentary made by Swiss TV (RSI) about women building careers in roles traditionally dominated by men, following her in rehearsals and a performance of Stravinsky’s The Firebird with the Orchestre de Pasdeloup at the Philharmonie de Paris.

-Her forthcoming conducting highlights include the Helsingborgs Symfoniorkester, Lausanne Chamber Orchestra, Orchestre Philharmonique de Liège, Orchestra della Svizzera Italiana, Orchestre de Pasdeloup, Orchestre de Cannes, Musikfabrik Cologne, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
-Opera experience includes assisting Mikko Franco at the Chorégies d’Orange Festival (Madam Butterfly, Rigoletto) and in Paris with Orchestre Philharmonque de Radio France (Strauss Elektra), and she assists Kazushi Ono on Prokofiev’s Fiery Angel with the Orchestre de Paris at the Festival Aix en Provence this summer.
+Her forthcoming conducting highlights include the Helsingborgs Symfoniorkester, Orchestre de Chambre de Paris, Lausanne Chamber Orchestra, Orchestre Philharmonique de Liège, Orchestra della Svizzera Italiana, Orchestre de Pasdeloup, Orchestre de Cannes, Musikfabrik Cologne, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
+Opera experience includes assisting Mikko Franco at the Chorégies d’Orange Festival (Madam Butterfly, Rigoletto) and in Paris with Orchestre Philharmonque de Radio France (Strauss Elektra).
+She assisted Kazushi Ono on a new production of Prokofiev’s Fiery Angel with the Orchestre de Paris at the Festival Aix en Provence in July 2018.